mdarslan7/trustledger/README.md

 # TrustLedger: External Verification Infrastructure for AI & Autonomous Systems

-> A blockchain-based verification infrastructure that checks AI-generated claims against external evidence sources and creates permanent, auditable trust records on Flow blockchain, built for AI & Autonomous Infrastructure.
+> TrustLedger is a Flow-based platform that verifies AI-generated claims using external evidence and stores the results permanently on the blockchain.

 ## 🎯 The Problem We Solve